minecraftforum/documents/moderation/moderation.md

 3) Download the file and upload it to virustotal.com without opening it.

 If you don't know how to properly and efficiently test something for malware, ask!
 We work as a team and together, we can determine if something is malicious or not.

+## Accidental Warnings

+If you issue a warning by mistake, don't freak out, it's not the end of the world.
+What you want to do is immediately create a card on the Forum Moderation board under the To Do list.
+Then, since the member still received the pop up and the message, you'll need to let them know what happened.